strblr/zodpress/README.md

 ### Query params

-Query params can be validated against a schema using the `query` property of the route config in your contract.
-The schema has to be a Zod object and will be used when generating OpenAPI documents.
+Query params can be validated against a schema using the `query` property of route configs in your contract.
+The schema has to be a Zod object.

 ```ts
 const app = zodpress({